 Should I admit guilt if the accident was my fault?

 You may think you are to blame, but then learn that the other driver is as much or more at fault than you are.
 So do not volunteer any information about whose fault the accident was.
-You should talk to your insurance agent, your Seattle automobile accident lawyer or both before taking the blame.
+You should talk to your insurance agent and an automobile accident lawyer before taking the blame.
 Remember that anything you say to the police or the other driver can be used against you later.
 Also, do not agree to pay for damages or sign any paper until you check with your insurance company or lawyer.

 You must, however, cooperate with the police officer investigating the case.